-- Visit the For Members Only section of the site and select "Professional Development" to access them
+- Visit the For Members Only section of the site and select "YELL" to access them

-For those who are not YALSA members, Webinars-on-Demand cost $19 for an individual webinar and $49 for a series of three.
-A group rate is availabe for $99 per webinar.
+For those who are not YALSA members, archived webinars are available on demand and cost $19 for an individual webinar and $49 for a series of three.
+A group rate is available for $99 per webinar.
 The group rate gives libraries unlimited access to the webinar for 6 months.Webinars-on-Demand are available for purchase two months after the webinar takes place.
 Once purchased, you can view the webinar immediately.
 Please note certificates of participation are not available for webinars on demand.

-Webinars-on-Demand are available in five content areas: advocacy, collection development and readers' advisory, programming, technology, and YA service delivery.
+Webinars-on-Demand are available in these content areas: collection development and readers' advisory, programming, technology, and YA service delivery.
 You can purchase a Webinar-on-Demand by clicking "Buy This Recording" on each individual entry or by downloading and returning this purchase order form (PDF).

 On-demand webinars are intended for the sole use of the purchaser, whether an individual or group.
 Redistribution or rebroadcast to another individual or group other than the purchaser is prohibited.
 Thank you for your cooperation.

 Interested in YALSA’s webinars?
 Check out one of our free webinars-on-demand

 - Check-in: Maker Spaces 101, Teens, and You

 - Demonstrating Impact Through Teen Summer Reading (sponsored by Dollar General)

 - Don’t Get Lost in Translation: Connect with Your Teens through Summer Reading (sponsored by Dollar General)